MarcL/marclittlemore.com/src/pages/javascript-testing.md

 subtitle: Want to learn more about testing your JavaScript code?
 permalink: /javascript-testing/
 headerImage: /images/banners/computer-code.jpg
-description: "Learn more about testing your JavaScript and sign up to my course"
+description: "Testing your JavaScript code can be confusing for beginners.
+I share my tips for getting started and why you need to test your code."
 tags:
     - testing
 ---